 Overlap Tests: We calculate overlaps using the axis-aligned bounding boxes (AABBs) of the objects' projection on the light's image plane.
-We also compute the depth interval $(z{min}, z{max})$ of each object in light-space.
-An object S is considered to lie within the shadow volume of an object T when the AABBs of S and T overlap and when the $z{min}$ of S is greater than the $z{min}$ of T.
+We also compute the depth interval (z{min}, z{max}) of each object in light-space.
+An object S possibly lies within the shadow volume of an object T when the AABBs of S and T overlap and when the z{max} of S is greater than the z{min} of T. Note that S and T may be mutually contained within the others' shadow volume.

 Occupied Intervals Computation: Computation of occupied intervals can be performed efficiently by processing all the shadow casters simultaneously.
 Each shadow caster stores a list of the intervals occupied by the receivers within its shadow volume.
 The lists are initialized with the depth intervals of the shadow casters themselves to account for self-shadowing.
-Then we process the shadow receivers according to their $z{min}$ value, from smallest to largest, updating the occupied intervals of the shadow volumes in which each receiver lies.
-Since the shadow receivers are processed in order, only the last occupied interval in each list needs to be updated.
+Then we process the shadow receivers according to their z{min} value, from smallest to largest, updating the occupied intervals of the shadow receivers are processed in order, only the last occupied interval in each list needs to be updated.
 There are three possible ways to update the occupied interval: